edersonmelo/edersonmelo/README.md

 ---
 ### Hi there 👋

-:rocket: I'm Ederson Melo, I've been a Software Engineer.
+:rocket: I'm Ederson Melo, I've been a Software Engineer Manager.

-:computer: Currently Sr Tech Lead at @eybrasil.
+:computer: Currently Sr Technology Specialist at @eybrasil.

-:compass: I am a specialist in Technical Leadership, Solutions Architect, Software Engineer with over 20 years.
+:compass: I am a Technical Leadership Specialist, Solutions Architect, Software Engineer, 3x Oracle Certified, Frontend, AI & Data and DevOps with over 20 years of experience..

- 🤖 developing in Machine Learning, GenAI & LLM and Blockchain.
+ 🤖 front end and developing in Machine Learning, GenAI & LLM and Blockchain.